enridaga/research-ecosystem-framework/pages/personas.md

 # {{ page.title }}

-The Polifonia Ecosystem, from the perspective of the target communities, exemplified by a set of Persona.
+The Research Ecosystem, from the perspective of the target communities, exemplified by a set of Persona.

 {% assign children_list = site.documents | where: "type", "Persona" %}
 {% for child in children_list %}